SUTURO/suturo_knowledge/docs/planning-interface.md

 ```

 !!! warning
-    For `Serving Breakfast` the predicate `init_object_info_serving_breakfast.` has to be called first to load/initialize the challenge specific predefined locations.
+    For `Serving Breakfast` the predicate `init_serving_breakfast.` has to be called first to load/initialize the challenge specific predefined locations.

 Example:
 ```prolog